-This clinical attachment is designed to support House Officers to gain appropriate exposure to working Pacific service user in a Community Mental Health setting.
-This experience may assist the House Officer in making an informed decision about a future career in primary or community health.
-Or if the House Officer chooses to continue in secondary care, a clearer understanding of the integration between primary care and secondary care in order to improve the recovery journey of Pacific service user.
-This attachment, based in Takanga A Fohe services, also offers the house officer first hand experience of acknowleged health disparities and the opportunity to consider a career that contributes to improving health and health-literacy for Pacific service user being supported by Mental Health Services at Waitemata DHB.
+This clinical attachment is designed to support House Officers to gain appropriate exposure to working across traditional inpatient/community boundaries in a community mental health services setting.
+This experience may assist the House Officer in making an informed decision about a future career in primary or community-based health.
+Or, if the House Officer chooses to continue in hospital-based care, a clearer understanding of the integration between community-based care and hospital-based care in order to improve patient journeys.
+This attachment, based in RAMHS, also offers the House Officer first hand experience of acknowleged health disparities and rural health and the opportunity to consider a career that contributes to improving health and health-literacy for patients being supported by Mental Health Services at Waitemata DHB.